Last Updated on February 26, 2021 by Lori Geurin

 Although your body does burn some calories (about 10%) when it is digesting food, it isn’t that much.
 This process is the thermic effect of food (TEC).

-But, studies have shown the body will expend the same amount of calories whether you eat all your calories in 2, 3, 5 or 6 meals a day.
+But, studies have shown the body will spend the same amount of calories whether you eat all your calories in 2, 3, 5, or 6 meals a day.
 Your total caloric intake and macronutrients are what matter.
-(4)
+(5)

-6. Fasting puts you in “starvation mode” and your body starts shutting
+6. Fasting puts you in ‘starvation mode’ and your body starts shutting down.

 Some people say eating snacks helps ease their hunger and diffuse cravings.
 And others find that eating less often keeps them satisfied longer.
 In this case, it seems they’re both right.

-Have you tried fasting?
-Can you think of any more myths about fasting you’d add to this list?
+Have you tried intermittent fasting?
+Have you heard any of these myths about fasting?

 - 5 Favorite Intermittent Fasting Methods Explained